cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 ## Preparing the Environment
 1. Load *anomalies_cnn* into an IPython notebook running with Python 3.
 2. Install *Analytics* package (if needed).
-3. Download the file *data_example.csv*.
+3. Download *data_example.csv* to your local machine.
-3. Upload the data into your notebook as a Pandas DataFrame named *flowlogs_df*.
+4. Upload the data into your notebook as a Pandas DataFrame named *flowlogs_df*.

 ## Let's Get Started
 ### Selecting the Data